 Worship with the community

-Each half term, we visit Saint Barnabas Church where Reverend Freda leads our service to celebrate major Christian Festivals.
+Each half term, we visit Saint Barnabas Church for a service to celebrate major Christian Festivals.
 These include: Harvest, Christmas, Candlemas, Easter and Pentecost.
 Throughout the year, individual classes visit the Church for specific teaching on different areas of Christian life.
 We also hold our ‘Year 6 Leaver’s Service’ at Saint Barnabas Church.

 Each class has a member of the Ethos Committee who represent the different faiths at Saint Barnabas.
-They have important roles and responsibilities which include regularly meeting with the RE/Collective Worship co-ordinator to discuss projects and religious festivals that are celebrated.
-They hold open doors for the whole school to enter Collective Worship in the hall, light the candle, keep the Collective Worship display up to date and help lead the school prayer.
-The Ethos Committee evaluate Collective Worship regularly and are the voice of the pupils with regards to worship time at St Barnabas Primary School.
+They have important roles and responsibilities which include regularly meeting with the Ethos Leader to discuss projects and religious festivals that are celebrated.
+They play an important part in being a voice for the children and in leading and evaluating collective worship and the ethos of the school.
+Please see our Ethos committee page in our children's section of our website.

 The School Day